zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 ### Changes
 - Fixed accidential explicit disabled AI possession feature
 - Reduced mass of self-revive kit from 160 to 80
+- Reduced price of self-revive kit box to 2100

 ## 2.1
 ### Additions